jakubgrygiel/kanban-task-management/README.md

 ## Building process

-Applications where you can manage tasks and subtasks in projects.
-The data is saved in localStorage.

-During the project, I wanted the code to be as clear as possible and open to expansion.
-I included all CRUD operations in custom hooks referring to the main Context with data.
+During the project, I wanted the code to be as clear as possible and open to adding new features.
+I included all CRUD operations in custom hooks referring to the main context with data.
 Due to the large number of modals, I used Portals for the first time.

 The project itself turned out to be a great way to test my skills and principles of clean code, which I am still learning.